Table of Contents

 If you are looking for cheap hostels in Edinburgh, this one is perfect for you.
 Kick Ass Greyfriars is set in the historic Old Town and offers dorm beds, security, USB charging and is close to all the bars.

-If you are looking for places to stay in Edinburgh city centre but want to avoid the touristy Old Town then here are a few options for you to consider.
+If you are looking for places to stay in Edinburgh city centre but want to avoid the touristy Old Town then the New Town might be right for you.

 New Town Hotels